NeilRaiden/keyboard-layouts/README.md

 The symbols for English IPA phonemes are scattered across the several Unicode charsets:

  * Only the _thorn_ ⟨θ⟩ is in a Greek charset,
- * all other IPA symbols are located in various Latin _supplement_ and _extension_ charsets.
+ * all other IPA symbols are scattered throughout various Latin _supplement_ and _extension_ charsets.

 So if you use the _CharacterMap_ to find those symbols, unknowingly you may be using similar, but the wrong ones.